• Target level of study

 Open alternately

-The Master's degree in Economics offers several tracks that allow students to pursue a Master 2 apprenticeship, combining university education and professional experience in order to facilitate entry into the job market.
+The Master's degree in Economics offers several tracks that allow students to pursue a Master 2 degree through an apprenticeship program:

 • Energy Efficiency